-Note on textbook: This semester we are using Charles I. Jones, Macroeconomics, 3rd edition textbook.
+Note on textbook: This semester we are using Charles I. Jones, Macroeconomics, 5th edition textbook.
 There are several ways to purchase this textbook.
-Hardcover ISBN: 978-0-393-60376-7, to rent, or to buy at the bookstore EBook - purchase ISBN: 978-0-393-61539-5.
-Looseleaf ISBN: 978-0-393-61534-0 from Norton; in bookstore.
-You can also get this book on Amazon.
+Paperback ISBN: 978-0-393-41734-0, $138.00 to buy at the bookstore or EBook - purchase at https://digital.wwnorton.com/macro5.

 Material for each lecture and section of the course is linked below.

-Articles for the course are required reading, and are provided on Canvas.
+Outside readings for the course are required reading, and are provided on Canvas.
 When reading these articles, your job is to get the general point, and be able to say something thoughtful about how the material relates to our in class discussions and textbook reading.
 The point is not to ‘rederive’ the models or ‘summarize’ the work, but it is more about interpretation and thinking critically about the works and how they relate to one another.

 - Olson - Big Bills Left on the Sidewalk

 - Comin, Easterly, and Gong - Was the Wealth of Nations Determined in 1000 B.C.?

 Unit 3: The Solow Model and Romer Model

 - Jones - Chapters 5 and 6